 - Do I have any regrets?
 (You may be able to use these lessons for your next vacation)

 Lastly, don’t forget to add pictures from your trip!
 They’ll make a great addition to your journal.
 Plus, you can add captions.
-Think beyond the Instagram hashtags and cute one-liners.
-Instead, write thoughtful captions about what you were feeling or thinking in that moment.
+Think beyond the Instagram hashtags and cute one-liners and instead, write thoughtful and inspired captions about what you were feeling or thinking in that moment.

-Do you have a Polaroid camera?
-You can arrange and paste your Polaroids into your journal while you’re on vacation.
+Here’s one last great idea: Do you have a Polaroid camera?
+Use your Polaroid to take photos and then you can arrange and paste your Polaroids pictures into your journal while you’re on vacation.
 Don’t have a Polaroid?
 Take pictures with your smartphone and print them out and paste them when you get back home.
-This will complete your travel journal.
-Now, whenever you want to reminisce about that family road trip or romantic trip abroad, you have one complete book to refer to.
+As a result of a photo travel journal, you’ll never miss out reminiscing about that family road trip or romantic trip abroad, you have one complete book to refer to.